slpbx/obsidian-plugin/README.md

 ![Video overview](Hints–Obsidian.gif)

-### How to install
+## How to install

-- Install the Hints Flow plugin from Obsidian marketplace or manually
+- Install the Hints Flow plugin from [Obsidian marketplace](https://obsidian.md/plugins?id=hints-plugin)
-    - for manual installation copy `hints-plugin` folder from the latest [releases](https://github.com/slpbx/obsidian-plugin/releases/latest) to your vault's plugins folder, under `[YourVaultFolder]/.obsidian/plugins/`.
-    - to show hidden files open the Finder and press `Command + Shift + . (period)`
 - Go to [Hints Web App](https://i.hints.so/) and create free account
-- `Create new flow` and select Obsidian
+- Hit `Create new flow` and select `Obsidian` destination
-- Choose one or more sources of knowledge capturing
+- Choose one or more sources to capture from
 - Select the tag that will be used for capturing (default `#obsidian`)
-- Click `Connect Obsidian`, setup file to append or daily note
+	- if you only have one integration enabled, it will work without the # hashtag
-- Go back to Hints app and click `Publish flow`
+- Click `Connect Obsidian`, then go back to Hints app and click `Publish flow`
+- Configure capturing template in `Hints Flow` plugin setting in your Obsidian

-### How to use
+## How to use

 - Forward or send any message to Hints bot via Telegram, WhatsApp or Slack
 - Send via Email, SMS or capture with RayCast
 - Review advanced use-cases and examples on [Hints.so](https://hints.so/flows)

 > Don’t just store knowledge, move it forward!